How Much Does Penetration Testing Cost in the UK?

 Penetration testing isn’t something to do just once.
 Cyber threats change quickly, and new vulnerabilities appear regularly.
 Experts recommend testing at least once a year or after any major change to your systems.

 Many companies offer ongoing contracts or reduced rates for regular testing, which can help spread costs over time.
-Treating penetration testing as part of your annual cyber security budget keeps your defences up to date and predictable.
+Treating penetration testing as part of your annual cybersecurity budget keeps your defences up to date and predictable.

 What To Expect From a Pen Test